sitespeedio/onlinetest/README.md

     ```

 5. **Setup a firewall**
-    You need to setup a firwall so only the servers has access to Redis, Minio and Postgres Do that with *iptables* since UFW (Uncomplicated Firewall) do not work with Docker.
+    If you deploy on multiple servers you need to setup a firewall so only the servers has access to Redis, Minio and Postgres Do that with *iptables* since UFW (Uncomplicated Firewall) do not work with Docker.

 6. **Verify connectivity:**

     Confirm the server can reach the testrunner(s) and that results are written to your configured storage.
-Use the UI or API to submit a test and ensure it completes end-to-end.
+Use the UI or API to submit a test and ensure it completes end to end.

 ## Support